 - Since family might is mot used to having you home all day and might assume that you are always available for them- just make sure to apprise them that the nature of work remains the same

-- Segregate all activities related to personal work, household chores and children and then schedule them keeping working hours in mind
+- Segregate all activities related to personal work, household chores, and children and then schedule them keeping working hours in mind

 - Discuss “child care” with your teammates and management team- this will help them understand your issues and your availability for work.

-Feels like “day off at home”
+Feels like a “day off at home”

-- Now that WFH is the “latest routine” for next couple of weeks– just the workspace is changed, nothing else changes, work has to be carried out regularly as before
+- Now that WFH is the “latest routine” for the next couple of weeks– just the workspace is changed, nothing else changes, work has to be carried out regularly as before

 - Have a good working attitude – it’s not a Friday / holiday home workplace, but a regular full-time working day with the boss